Bridging the Gaps Between Transportation & Tourism

 On the front page of the prototype, site visitors are immediately presented with easy-to-access information about planning a transit trip, viewing the bus and ferry schedules, paying the bridge toll, or visiting the bridge for sightseeing.
 The site menu itself breaks content into clear categories: ‘Bridge', ‘Bus', ‘Ferry', and ‘About Us'.
 Throughout the site, visitors are offered clear navigation options that siphon traffic into clearly-defined information pathways, and content has been prioritized for ease of use.

-The District was thrilled with the results, and is currently using FFW’s list of recommendations as the basis for a full redesign project.
-The updated site hast not yet launched.
+The District was thrilled with the results, and used FFW’s list of recommendations as the basis for an eventual full redesign project.